-Self-Guided Walking Tour in Baden Baden
+Self-Guided Walking Tour in Baden-Baden

 10 Stops 4.2 km ~2.3 hours

-Walking tour route map of Baden Baden
+Walking tour route map of Baden-Baden Open interactive map

-Why Walk Baden Baden?
+Why Walk Baden-Baden?
 A Self-Guided Tour

 Baden-Baden is small enough that you can see the best of it on foot in an afternoon, and the layout almost forces you into a loop.
 The thermal baths, the museums, the casino, and the old town all sit within a fifteen-minute walk of each other, split by a thin river called the Oos and stitched together by a park promenade that is basically the whole point of the town.
 You do not need a car, a tram, or a plan beyond this one.
 The hills around the edges have castles and a funicular, but the heart of the place is flat and compact.